Wedding Photography at Islington Town Hall

 Also Consider>> Old Marylebone Town Hall: Another Iconic Register Office.

-The borough registrars are very relaxed about photographing the wedding schedule signing, and I prefer natural shots such as this one taken using attractive directional daylight from the window.
+The registrars are very relaxed about photographing the wedding schedule signing.
+I prefer natural shots, such as this one, which I took using attractive directional daylight from the window.

-I went wide for this signing portrait.
-It shows off the beautiful desk in the corner of the Mayor’s Parlour perfectly.
+I went wide for this signing portrait, which perfectly shows off the beautiful desk in the corner of the Mayor’s Parlour.

-I love the look on the groom’s face as an Islington registrar presented the certificate, which he enjoyed in this lighthearted photo.
+I love the look on the groom’s face as a registrar presented the certificate, which he enjoyed in this lighthearted photo.
 These days, the register is online, so certificates are posted a few days later.

 Islington Register Office Wedding Photography Rooms

-There are 7 ceremony rooms and 2 anterooms to choose from for your wedding.
+There are 7 ceremony rooms and 2 anterooms for your wedding.

 There’s often the time for congratulations inside the ceremony room.
 This image of a father kissing his daughter on her wedding day meant so much to her and the family.
 I never lose sight of how important my photography is to the couple.